Reynisfjara black sand beach with basalt columns

 In Icelandic folklore, trolls are enormous, ugly, and dim-witted creatures that live in the mountains and caves of the island's remote interior.
 Unlike their cousins the Norse jotnar, the primordial giants of Old Norse mythology who could be wise, cunning, and even beautiful, Icelandic trolls are firmly rooted in the landscape itself.
 They are creatures of rock and earth, immensely strong but slow of mind, and they share one fatal weakness: sunlight turns them to stone.

 This vulnerability to sunlight is the defining characteristic of Icelandic trolls and the key to understanding the landscape legends that surround them.
 Every unusual rock formation, every isolated sea stack, every strangely shaped boulder in Iceland is potentially a petrified troll, caught out by the dawn after a night of mischief.
-The trolls were said to emerge after dark to fish, herd sheep, or cause trouble for farmers, but they always had to return to their caves before sunrise.
-Those who lingered too long or miscalculated the approaching dawn were frozen forever in stone, becoming permanent features of the Icelandic landscape.

 While Norse jotnar like Ymir, Surtr, and Skaoi are cosmic figures who shaped the world and interacted with the gods, Icelandic trolls are more local and personal.
 They steal livestock, kidnap people, and guard hidden treasure.
 They are dangerous but not invincible, and clever humans can outwit them by keeping them talking until sunrise.
 This blend of danger and comedy runs through hundreds of Icelandic folk tales, making troll stories some of the most entertaining and enduring narratives in the country's oral tradition.